German Modal Verbs (Modalverben): The Ultimate Guide

 The word order changes for questions involving German modal verbs:

-- Yes/No Questions: The conjugated modal verb moves to **Position 1**.
 The main verb stays at the end in its infinitive form.

 - Kannst du schwimmen?
 (Can you swim?)